Can't find the answer to your question within the FAQs below? Call the Office of Student Affairs at 703-993-1901 or email us at email@example.com.

 Yes, we offer virtual prospective student hours via Zoom every Wednesday between 9:00 a.m. – 12:00 p.m.
 Please review the information on the website and come prepared to the meeting with your specific questions.
 On the date of the event, please visit this link to reach the Undergraduate Admissions team.
 Please be patient because participants will be answered on a first-come, first-served basis.
 Wait time will depend on the number of participants.

 You should plan ahead and request an appointment with an advisor well in advance of the day you are eligible to register for the next term.
 Please prepare for the meeting by reviewing your degree evaluation and writing down any questions you have.
-Additionally, please check out these tips for how to prepare for a successful advising appointment.
+Additionally, please check out the Prepare for a Successful Advising Session on our academic advising page.

 Mason’s academic calendar contains useful information for each semester such as registration time tickets, add/drop deadlines, tuition payment due dates, selective withdrawal dates, and other important dates.
 The academic calendar can be found on the Registrar's website.

 Mason’s University Catalog is online and contains the curriculum requirements for each program at the university.
 Program requirements sometimes change, so it’s important to look at the requirements for your catalog year (usually the semester in which you started at Mason).
-The archive heading in the upper right of the page allows you to choose a past catalog year.
+The 'archive' heading in the upper right of the page allows you to choose a previous catalog year.

 During an advising appointment, your advisor will fill out a program planning form with you that includes a list of all the courses you are required to complete for your degree.
 You will receive a copy of this form for your records.